trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 ---
 ### long find(const type& searched, bool sorted = false, const searchingMethod& searching_method = searchingMethod::binary) const;

-Finds and returns the value referred to by searched.
+Finds and returns the index of the value referred to by searched.
 If sorted is true, the searching method provided is used.
 If false, linear search is used.

 Use this find() function when the list doesn't need to be sorted beforehand. (i.e. it either already is sorted or doesn't need to be)